Mikkaiser/contacts-list/README.md

 # contacts-list
 Project made in Angular.
-A list of contacts is requested from am api and responsed by the GET method.
+A list of contacts is requested from an api and responsed by the GET method.
 # AngularApi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.